bioboot/bimm143_F18/lectures.md

 Late responses will not be accepted under any circumstances.

 ## Bonus: Hands-on with Git
-Today’s lecture and hands-on sessions with introduce Git, currently the most popular version control system.
+Today’s lecture and hands-on sessions introduce Git, currently the most popular version control system.
 We will learn how to perform common operations with Git and RStudio.
 We will also cover the popular social code-hosting platforms GitHub and BitBucket.

 - Lecture Slides: [Large PDF]({{ site.baseurl }}/class-material/lecture10-BIMM143_large.pdf){:.no-push-state}, [Small PDF]({{ site.baseurl }}/class-material/lecture10-BIMM143_small.pdf){:.no-push-state},
 - Lab: [Hands-on with Git](http://tinyurl.com/rclass-github){:.no-push-state}